Autism support · Provider listing

 Can an occupational therapist diagnose autism or sensory processing disorder?

-Can I access Child Sense services through the NDIS?
+Is Child Sense registered with the NDIS?

 Is this your clinic?
 Claim your listing to update availability whenever it changes.
 Free, no payment.
 Claim in 30 seconds →